shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What files were recompiled after typing `touch sentence.h` followed by `make`?
+What commands were run when you typed `make` after typing `touch sentence.h`?
  (Answer on the google survey)

+4. What files were recreated when you typed `make` after typing `touch sentence.h`?
+(Answer on the google survey)

-4. Why were these files recompiled when sentence.h was touched/changed?
+5. Why were these specific commands run (again) and files created (again) when sentence.h was touched/changed?
 Look carefully at the Makefile.
 (Answer on the google survey)<br>

 This is an important aspect of make, ask if you don't understand why!<br>

-5. Now type:
+6. Now type:
 ```
 $ touch main.cpp
 ```